 Does Land Rugs deliver rugs to non-UK countries?

 Yes, we are happy to arrange for your rug order to be sent direct from our weavers in Kathmandu to any non-UK address.
-There may be an additional delivery charge.
+There will be an additional delivery charge.